Select a chapter above to begin.

 Distance & Defense

-In melee, the attacker who misses loses their weakest die, representing a counter attack.
-In ranged combat, a missed attack simply misses.During a round of combat, a delver can choose to move to the appropriate distance for their weapon of choice and the dealer will help to describe or show their location.
+There are two zones of combat: inside and outside the Scrum.Inside, the attacker who misses loses their weakest die, representing a counter attack.
+Outside the Scrum, a missed attack simply misses and Pathetic Dice hit fellow delvers.Firearms can be used inside or outside the scrum, but will hit fellow delvers on mere misses, no Pathetic Dice needed.During the round, a delver can choose to move to the appropriate zone for their weapon of choice and the dealer will help to describe or show their location.
 This allows for delvers to defend their fellows.
-The defend action can be taken to protect another delver, if both are at the same distance from the heart of the fight.Melee weapons that damage foes at range have a chance to be picked up off the ground or pulled from their flesh.
+The defend action can be taken to protect another delver in the same zone.Melee weapons that damage foes at range have a chance to be picked up off the ground or pulled from their flesh.
 Such weapons can even be used in an enemy’s dice pool.
 The best way to avoid your weapon being turned against you is to stick to ranged ammunition, which is almost useless on its own.
 A Brigand can use arrows in melee as daggers, however.

 ------------------------------------------